1757 - French invasion of Hanover – French advance in Westphalia

 - Soubise's Reserve still occupied the same quarters.

-- The inactivity of the Allies and the state of the French supplies decided d'Estrées to stay in his camp at Wesel and to move forward only when this movement would become a necessity.
+- D'Estrées decided to stay in his camp at Wesel and to move forward only when this movement would become a necessity, because of the inactivity of the Allies and the state of the French supplies.
 He suspended the march of Villemeur's Corps from Dülmen to harmonize it with the other movements of his army.

 - The Marquis de Laval, maréchal de camp, was still encamped in Haltern with 6 bns and 6 sqns.